Skip to content

 1. Open transcription settings

-Go to Settings → Transcription.
+Go to Settings → Library, which holds the Transcription settings.

 2. Pick a model